Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

           `latest`.
         * (optional) `native` will convert the platform image to use native Docker container support for Azure Batch, if possible.
-This can potentially lead to faster compute node provisioning and better task management (such as job and task termination while tasks are running), in exchange for some other features that are not available in this mode such as task-level data ingress or task-level data egress that is not bound for Azure Storage Blobs.
+This can provide better task management (such as job and task termination while tasks are running) and potentially lead to faster compute node provisioning (although not guaranteed), in exchange for some features that are not available in this mode such Singularity containers, task-level data ingress or task-level data egress that is not bound for Azure Storage Blobs, among others.
           If there is no `native` conversion equivalent for the specified `publisher`, `offer`, `sku` then no conversion is performed and this option will be force disabled.
-Note that `native` mode is not compatible with Singularity conatiners.
+Note that `native` mode is not compatible with Singularity containers.
 The default is `false`.
+          Please see the [FAQ](97-faq.md) for more information.
         * (optional) `license_type` specifies the type of on-premises license to be used when deploying the operating system.
 This activates the [Azure Hybrid Use Benefit](https://azure.microsoft.com/pricing/hybrid-benefit/)